 3.2.21 Prior to the EON and ION being issued, NGESO shall extract from the UDFS provided by the User, and copy to the TO, the relevant parts of the technical data schedules for matters associated with the TO Construction Agreement.
 This will include all updates to Grid Code DRC data, network models and excitation models.
 If the relevant parts of the technical data schedules make references to external documents, those external documents should be provided to the TO.

-3.2.22 NGSO shall ensure that the User or his representative will carry out such off-load Compliance Testing as required to ensure the User Equipment meets Compliance requirements.
+3.2.22 NGSO shall ensure that the User or their representative will carry out such off-load Compliance Testing as required to ensure the User Equipment meets Compliance requirements.

 3.2.23 NGESO shall review Compliance Testing documentation and may witness off load tests, and/or checks on User Equipment as considered appropriate by NGESO or the TO, and report back to the ONP.
 NGESO shall forward to the TO the results of tests relevant to the technical specification advised by the TO in the TO Construction Agreement.
 The TO may, with User agreement, make reasonable requests to review Compliance Testing documentation and may witness off load tests.